Sidharth-e/MOMOS/README.md

 # MOMOS (Mobile Models Ollama Setup) - Modern AI for Termux 🚀

-A comprehensive and beautiful installer for running AI models locally on Termux (Android) using Debian, Ollama, and various AI models with an interactive setup process.
+A comprehensive installer for running AI models locally on Termux (Android) using Debian, Ollama, and various AI models with an interactive setup process.

 ## 📋 Table of Contents